vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/introduction/introduction-web-app-setup.md

     of the screen, hit the "Share" icon (box with upward facing arrow).
     Hit "Add to Home Screen."
 Rename it to your liking.
-The gold Vanderbilt icon will appear on your home screen, and you can click this icon to be taken directly to the website!
+The gold Vanderbilt icon will appear on your home screen, and you can click this icon to be taken directly to the website.
 -   Android users:  Go to [VIMBook.org](http://vimbook.org/) .
 Press
     Menu, then select "Bookmarks."
 Hold it down until "Add Shortcut to Home Screen" appears, and click it.
-This will place an icon on your home screen, and you can click this icon to be taken directly to the website!
+This will place an icon on your home screen, and you can click this icon to be taken directly to the website.